bashybaranaba/myporfolio-react/README.md

 ### Description

-This portfolio website showcases my skills, projects, and experience as a Software Developer built using React
+This portfolio website showcases my skills, projects, and experience as a Software Developer built using React.
+The website is deployed on github pages [here](https://bashybaranaba.github.io/myporfolio-react/)

 ### Libraries Used